The Office of Diversity and Inclusion Signature Programs encourage and maintain an inclusive, diverse environment at CALS and NC State.

 Who should attend: students, faculty and staff

 Opening Doors is a three-day overnight retreat that lays the foundation for personal and organizational growth.
 Participants deepen their awareness of diversity and enhance their ability to create inclusive organizations.
-The workshop addresses personal and professional change as part of an understanding differences initiative of multicultural organizational development.
+The workshop addresses personal and professional change as part of understanding different initiatives of multicultural organizational development.

 In Opening Doors, participants will:

-Increase understanding of diversity by identifying and learning more about our own identity groups
+- Increase understanding of diversity by identifying and learning more about our identity groups

 Who can participate?